Robo3D/User-Manuals/docs/source/ios-app/index.rst

 Printer Controls
 ---------------

-If your printer is not currently in a printing state, you can control different aspects by clicking directly on the name of the printer you want to control.
+If your printer is not currently in a printing state, you can control different aspects by clicking directly on the name of the printer you want to control from the dashboard.

 .. image:: images/controls.png
    :alt: Controls